CDC can't stop evictions, as Biden calls on states to act

 WASHINGTON (AP) — The White House said Monday that the Centers for Disease Control and Prevention was “unable to find legal authority for a new, targeted eviction moratorium” and asked that states and local governments put in policies to keep renters in their homes.

-“Our team is redoubling efforts to identify all available legal authorities to provide necessary protections,” White House press secretary Jen Psaki said in a Monday statement.
+But the White House says it lacks the authority to extend a national moratorium.
+That’s largely because the Supreme Court signaled in a 5-4 vote in late June that it wouldn’t back further extensions, with Justice Brett Kavanaugh writing that Congress would have to act to extend the moratorium.
+The White House noted that state-level efforts to stop evictions would spare a third of the country from evictions over the next month.

-The Biden administration also emphasized in the statement that $46.5 billion has been provided to keep renters in their homes, but “too many states and cities have been too slow to act.”
+The Biden administration emphasized in a statement that $46.5 billion has been provided to keep renters in their homes, but “too many states and cities have been too slow to act.”
+It's still investigating any additional legal options to forestall the evictions, but Gene Sperling, who oversees the coronavirus relief plans, put the burden on states and local governments to get out federal aid and stop evictions.

+“The president is clear: If some states and localities can get this out efficiently and effectively there’s no reason every state and locality can't,” Sperling told reporters at Monday's White House briefing.
+“There is simply no excuse, no place to hide for any state or locality that is failing to accelerate their emergency” rental assistance.

+Sperling said the administration will keep looking for additional legal avenues to keep people in their homes.
+Yet he also stressed the complexity of the problem by also saying that the Trump administration developed guidelines for providing aid to renters and landlords that were unworkable.
+Those guidelines which required extensive documentation were changed once Biden was in office.

 House Speaker Nancy Pelosi said Monday it's "unfathomable" that Americans will be ousted from their homes during the COVID-19 crisis, and backed by the Congressional Black Caucus intensified pressure on the Biden administration to immediately extend the nation's eviction moratorium.

-An estimated 3.6 million Americans are at risk of eviction during a COVID-19 surge, some as soon as Monday, after the eviction ban expired over the weekend.

-Pelosi and the Democratic leadership has called it a “moral imperative” to reinstate the eviction ban until some $47 billion in already approved housing aid can be distributed to renters and landlords owed back pay.
+Pelosi and the Democratic leadership has called it a "moral imperative" to reinstate the eviction ban as some people were at risk of losing their homes as soon as Monday.
 They called on President Joe Biden's administration to extend the moratorium through Oct.
 18.

-“We all agree that the eviction crisis is an enormous challenge to the conscience of our country,” Pelosi wrote in a letter to colleagues.
-“It is unfathomable that we would not act to prevent people from being evicted.”
+“It is unfathomable that we would not act to prevent people from being evicted," Pelosi wrote in a letter to colleagues, later saying that she welcomed the administration's urging of states and cities to impose their own moratoriums.

 Pelosi said Treasury Secretary Janet Yellen would hold a virtual briefing Tuesday with lawmakers as they push to more quickly ensure the states distribute the federal aid.